-- viii.
-Continued Support for School and LEA Improvement (ESEA section 1111(d)(3)(A)) - a.
+viii.
+Continued Support for School and LEA Improvement (ESEA section 1111(d)(3)(A))

+a.
 Exit Criteria for Comprehensive Support and Improvement Schools.
 Describe the statewide exit criteria, established by the State, for schools identified for comprehensive support and improvement, including the number of years (not to exceed four) over which schools are expected to meet such criteria.

-When a Title I school's AICS for All Students improves and remains improved for two consecutive years, the school will be exited from comprehensive support and improvement.
+Title I schools whose combined score on the indicators for All Students places them above the bottom 10% of all Wyoming Title I schools for two consecutive years will be exited from comprehensive support and improvement.
 Schools remaining in comprehensive support and improvement for four consecutive years will be required to implement more rigorous interventions defined by the state.